jianmin-chen/rgrok/README.md

-usage: rgrok 3000 -> go to https://x.braindump.ing
+Usage: `rgrok 3000` -> go to https://x.braindump.ing

-how does this work

-post to /tunnel, open session

-whenever someone makes request to generated url
+Dashboard for viewing requests -> go to localhost:500x

+Will write up how to install and how this works soon!